 Observe, Explore, Ask Yourself and your Child, and Experts

-You must be terribly angry to react in such a strong way!
+You must be angry to react in such a powerful way!

 3. Talk to your Child’s Teacher

 Talk to your child’s pediatrician.
 The doctor can look at your child’s behavior to observe developmental milestones and evaluate your child’s social and emotional growth.
-If the pediatrician has some concerns s/he may send you and your child to a developmental pediatrician.
-If you child is diagnosed with learning disabilities or is thought to have autism spectrum disorder the pediatrician can give you resources that can aid your child.
+If the pediatrician has some concerns, s/he may send you and your child to a developmental pediatrician.
+If your child is diagnosed with learning disabilities or has autism spectrum disorder, the pediatrician can give you resources to aid your child.

-A child therapist can do an evaluation to help to find out what is bothering your child.
-There can be biological, psychological or social reasons for the stress your child is experiencing which is being expressed through unruly behavior.
+A child therapist can evaluate to help to find out what is bothering your child.
+There can be biological, psychological, or social reasons your child is experiencing that are expressed through unruly behavior

 REVIEWS OF BOOKS THAT CAN HELP

-The Whole Brain Child is a useful reference to assist parents in learning skills to encourage emotional intelligence through daily interactions.
-This book is a delightful read filled with humor with novel concepts based on the foundation of the most recent neurobiological research.
+The Whole-Brain Child is a valuable reference to assist parents in learning skills to encourage emotional intelligence through daily interactions.
+This book is a delightful read filled with humor with novel concepts based on the most recent neurobiological research foundation.

 The Whole-Brain Child: 12 Revolutionary Strategies to Nurture Your Child’s Developing Mind

 As a psychotherapist for over thirty years, Dr. Daniel Siegel’s research has been the most fascinating in many years.
 I highly recommend these books for dealing with your children.
 His research has shown that mindfulness.
-Focusing on internal and external situations leads to neuroplasticity which is real brain changing through focus.
+Focusing on internal and external situations leads to neuroplasticity which is real brain-changing through focus.
 This is so exciting because research is currently being done to explore how the brain changes.
-Their brain chemicals change in psychotherapy as well as other situation.
+Their brain chemicals change in psychotherapy as well as in other situations.

 No-Drama Discipline: The Whole-Brain Way to Calm the Chaos and Nurture Your Child’s Developing Mind

-An easy enjoyable read for parents.
-Filled with extremely useful information written in an authentic, humorous manner.
-Helping parents deal with tantrums and meltdowns in a style that it is easy to be successful.
+An easy, enjoyable read for parents.
+They are filled with beneficial information written in an authentic, humorous manner.
+Helping parents deal with tantrums and meltdowns in a style that is easy to be successful.
 Based soundly on the neurobiology of the developing child helps parents understand the basis of the frustrating behavior and gives parents the skills to cope with the most challenging behavior.

-Tina Payne Bryson PH.D. psychotherapist and the Executive Director of The Center for Connection in Pasadena, California, where she offers parenting consultations and provides therapy to children and adolescents.
+Tina Payne Bryson PH.D.
+Psychotherapist and the Executive Director of The Center for Connection in Pasadena, California, where she offers parenting consultations and therapy to children and adolescents.

-How to talk to so Kids will Listen and Listen so that Kids will TalkBack is an excellent way to get out of power struggles with children.
-Often power struggles without leverage end up with the child getting their way and the parent frustrated.
+How to talk to so Kids will Listen and Listen so that Kids will Talkback is an excellent way to get out of power struggles with children.
+So often, power struggles without leverage end up with the child getting their way and the parent frustrated.
 The beauty of this book helps the mother learn ways to de-escalate power struggles and allow children to feel you are on their side.
-Most of us need to feel seen heard and understood even if we can’t have what we want.
-Empathy is such an important part of the connection with children and adults.
-This book helps calm smooth and open dialogue rather than shut down problems which trigger exchanges of rage.
+Most of us need to feel seen, heard, and understood even if we can’t have what we want.
+Empathy is such an essential part of the connection between children and adults.
+This book helps calm smooth and open dialogue rather than shut down problems that trigger exchanges of rage.

 Book Reviews for Children

-As a psychotherapist, I was looking for a book that would help a child I am working with.
-I came across I Can Handle it and I thought this is great.
-Written by a teacher Laurie Wright, this book allows children to become aware of explosive emotions.
-Helping children identify their emotions and reinforcing the idea that they can handle and keep themselves regulated gives a child a sense of self-confidence.
+As a psychotherapist, I was looking for a book to help a child I am working with.
+I came across I Can Handle it, and I thought this was great.
+Written by teacher Laurie Wright, this book allows children to become aware of explosive emotions.
+Helping children identify their feelings and reinforcing the idea that they can handle and keep themselves regulated gives them a sense of self-confidence.
 Amazon customers gave the book 4.6 stars.
-Parents, teachers and therapist have found it helpful in helping children identify emotions.
-Some have used it with children to write about their feelings which is a manner of discharging their emotions.
-The only criticism I have about the book is that it does not give children a way of a non-destructive way to release the charge of emotion.
+Parents, teachers, and therapists have found it helpful in helping children identify emotions.
+Some have used it with children to write about their feelings which is a manner of discharging their feelings.
+The only criticism I have about the book is that it does not give children a non-destructive way to release the charge of emotion.